Kate Middleton May Not Be Pleased! Prince William Verbier Ski Vacation Gets Wild

-On Friday, William had flown out to the exclusive Swiss ski resort area of Verbier with his pals Tom Van Straubenzee, Guy Pelly and James Meade.
-The quartet went out for a boys ski weekend to chill, ski and party.
+On Friday, William had flown out to the exclusive Swiss ski resort area of Verbier with his pals Tom Van Straubenzee, Guy Pelly, and James Meade.
+The quartet went out for a boys ski weekend to chill, ski, and party.

 And party they did!

 The Sun spoke to one observer who witnessed the ski party that included the future King of England laughing with the two women that includes the very alluring, blonde Australian model Sophie Taylor and Rosie Peate.
-The skier pointed out that Duchess Catherine may not be very pleased at this site!
+The skier pointed out that Duchess Catherine may not be very pleased by this sight!

 “If I were Kate I wouldn’t be very pleased to see my husband living it up with two stunning girls.”